Hi!

 BICO: k-means coresets and clusterings in streams

 Clustering is a method to group objects that are similar with respect to some property (e.g., color).
 BICO is a streaming algorithm to compute k-means clusterings, more precisely, to compute k-means coresets.
 This implementation is the experimental part's core of our paper on this topic.
 It is suited for production use and provides better solutions in less time than many other algorithms.
 You can download the C++ sources here.
 There also exists a Java implementation for MOA and an adaption of the C++ implementation for the R package stream.
-See this project's website for more information.

 CluE: a clustering library

 There exist many clustering algorithms for various objectives.
 CluE is a C++ library that implements several clustering algorithms.
 It was funded by DFG.
-See the website of this project for more information.

 PROBI: probabilistic k-median in streams

 From the perspective of edit distance, k-means and k-median objectives look almost the same.
 However, algorithmically, the two problems are tackled quite differently.
 PROBI is an algorithm for k-median for regular and probabilistic inputs.
 This is a proof of concept implementation.
 You can download the C++ sources here.
-See this project's website for more information.

 FIBS: job scheduler using files to communicate